saintmalik/blog.saintmalik.me/blog/2023-08-15-keyless-signing-github-oidc.md

 RUN apk add git
 ```

-So here is the actions to build the container image from the dockerfile and push the container image to a docker registry
+So here are the actions to build the container image from the Dockerfile and push the container image to a Docker registry

 ```yaml title=".github/workflows/keyless.yaml"
     steps: